Legal Language Services ranks Michigan as a state with lightly regulated legal interpreting requirements.

 Michigan does not require certified interpreters for any legal proceeding.
 However, court systems in Michigan periodically offer exams, both written and oral, for certification based on the guidelines of the Consortium for State Court Interpreter Certification.

 The state of Michigan also recognizes certified interpreters from states offering Consortium-based certification as well as certification from the NJITCE (National Judiciary Interpreter & Translator Certification Examination).

-In addition to Spanish, Michigan offers certification in 16 other languages:
+Michigan offers certification in 17 languages:

 According to a recent American Community Survey, approximately 8.89% of the Michigan population speaks a language other than English.

 What’ more, almost 69% of the non-English speaking population in Michigan speaks one of the following 10 languages: